Mass media in Niger

-Mass media in Niger is a diverse collection of public and private entities, both print and broadcast, centered in the capital of Niamey, but with vibrant regional centers.
+Mass media in Niger is a diverse collection of public and private entities, both print and broadcast, centered in the capital of Niamey, but with regional centers.
 The media has historically been state funded, and focused on radio broadcast media, as the nation's population is spread over great distances.
-Niamey boasts scores of newspapers and magazines, many of which are fiercely critical of the government.
+Niamey has many newspapers and magazines, many of which are fiercely critical of the government.
 These papers though have very small circulations, and almost none outside the cities.

 The majority of Niger's population live in rural communities, are relatively poor and are illiterate.
 Consequently, radio, in contrast to print or more expensive television is the primary source of information and entertainment amongst most Nigeriens.
 More than a dozen public and private radio networks broadcast across the more populated south of the nation.
 Many are highly critical of the government.
 Despite this, there is a strong government regulatory regime, and this combined with strong libel laws, have seen many journalists arrested and private media shut down during the 2000s.